aziis98/arnoldi-distribuito/typst-report/main.typ

   ]
 ) <laplacian-schur>

-We get the following eigenvalues.
+We get the following eigenvalues:

 $
 Lambda = {